adamwulf/DrawUI/README.md

 in a later event.
 In this case, the model will update the affected stroke to adjust its width or properties to the updated event attributes
 (see `[MMDrawnStroke addEvent:]`).

+Also, each event contains a `touchIdentifier` which is a unique identifier of the touch that spawned that event.
+This touch identifier is used to match the event to the correct stroke.
+This allows a touch pressure update event (which comes in late), to still be matched to update an already completed stroke.
+Segments of a stroke are updated if the `touchIdentifier` and the `estimationUpdateIndex` match.

 ### Step 3: Render